Pekin church group supporting two causes with one project

-The First United Methodist Women, also known as “God’s Gals,” have discovered a way to combine helping the environment with helping the Pekin area homeless.
+PEKIN — The First United Methodist Women, also known as “God’s Gals,” have discovered a way to combine helping the environment with helping the Pekin-area homeless.

 The women’s community outreach group, based at the church at 1315 Court St., Pekin, has been weaving mats for the homeless out of used plastic grocery bags since fall 2018.